Visualizing computational fluid dynamics on a car

 np.random.seed(0)

-Understanding the data
+Understanding the data structure

-The data in a MeshDataModule is structured as a dictionary of tensors and important scalar values encoding a 3-d triangle mesh over the surface of a car.
+The data in a MeshDataModule is structured as a dictionary of tensors and important scalar values encoding a 3D triangle mesh over the surface of a car.
 Each sample includes the coordinates of all triangle vertices and the centroids of each triangle face.

 In this case, the creators used OpenFOAM to simulate the surface air pressure on car geometries in a wind tunnel.
-The 3-d Navier-Stokes equations were simulated for a variety of inlet velocities over each surface using the OpenFOAM computational solver to predict pressure at every vertex on the mesh.
+The 3D Navier-Stokes equations were simulated for a variety of inlet velocities over each surface using the OpenFOAM computational solver to predict pressure at every vertex on the mesh.
 Each sample here also has an inlet velocity scalar and a pressure field that maps 1-to-1 with the vertices on the mesh.
 The full CarCFDDataset is stored in triangle mesh files for downstream processing.
 For the sake of simplicity, we’ve packaged a few examples of the data after processing in tensor form to visualize here:

 data_list = load_mini_car()